The best museum in Nice or the surrounding area depends on the type of museum you love to visit.

 Most of his paintings are of religious inspiration and the use of strong colors conveys an important message.
 To understand this message there are audio guides available.

-In addition, at different times (check website) families have access to a digital tablet in order to further discover Chagall’s universe.
+In addition, at different times (check the website) families have access to a digital tablet in order to further discover Chagall’s universe.
 Through a series of interactive games, they can learn more about the artist.

 Also check out the different concerts, cinema, and dance events sponsored by the museum.